Research

-How Can Data Cooperatives Help Build a Fair Data Economy
+How Can Data Cooperatives Help Build a Fair Data Economy?
+Full Report

 In an era where data shapes every aspect of our digital lives, the question of who holds power over this vital resource has profound societal implications.
 Data ownership and governance inequalities must be addressed to ensure individuals and communities have a voice, choice, and stake in the rapidly evolving digital economy.